tkych/donuts/README.markdown

 Introduction
 ------------

-Donuts converts a graph represented by S-expression to the image.
+Donuts converts a graph represented by an S-expression into an image.

-How to use donuts is simple.
+Donuts is simple to use.

-<> creates a node.
+* `<>` creates a node.
--> puts an edge two nodes.
+* `->` puts an edge between two nodes.
-&& makes a graph by bundling some nodes, edges and graphs.
+* `&&` makes a graph by bundling some nodes, edges and graphs.
-$$ outputs an image of the graph.
+* `$$` outputs an image of the graph.

-For further details, please see index (Under Translation) or index-ja (Japanease) in doc directory.
+For further details, please see index (Under Translation) or index-ja (Japanese) in doc directory.

 The Goal of Donuts
 ------------------

-[Graphviz][] is a collection of library and utility for drawing a graph.
-[Dot language][] is description language, used in Graphviz.
+[Graphviz][] is a collection of libraries and utilities for drawing graphs.
+The [Dot language][] is the graph-description language used in Graphviz.
 Graphviz is very useful.
-However, I (as a lisp programmer) think there are some points to do kaizen.
+However, I (as a lisp programmer) think there is some room for improvement.

 1. Since dot language is not Turing-complete, when we draw a graph, we don't take full advantage of the pattern in the graph.

-2. Because dot language is so-called compiled language, development cycle is inconvenient.
+2. Because dot language is a so-called compiled language, the development cycle is inconvenient.

-3. Plain Common Lisp does not have ability to draw graph.
+3. Plain Common Lisp does not have ability to draw graphs.

-The goal of donuts is to draw graph in lispic way of thought (REPL, macro, CLOS, multi-paradigm style, and so on).
+The goal of donuts is to draw graphs in lispy way of thought (REPL, macro, CLOS, multi-paradigm style, and so on).

   [Graphviz]: http://www.graphviz.org/